MrHamdan/car-dealer-client-side/README.md

 ## About App
  * This website is based on Car Dealing website where user can buy their dream cars and have a good memory with us.
- * This project is built with Bootstrap, MUi, React JS, Node JS, Express, Cors, MongoDB.
+ * This project is built with Bootstrap, MUi, React JS, Node JS, Express, Cors, MongoDB,Dotenv.
  * Implements Email/Password Sign in Authentication and Also Firebase google sign in authentication with error handling.
  * Admin can add car easily by submitting add a new car form.
  * Admin can delete update users orders using Manage All Orders.